pcaston/OpenPeerPower.github.io/source/_integrations/otp.markdown

 ## Generating a token

-A simple way to generate a `token` for a new sensor is to run this snippet of Python code in your Home Assistant virtual environment:
+A simple way to generate a `token` for a new sensor is to run this snippet of Python code in your Open Peer Power virtual environment:

 ```shell
 $ pip3 install pyotp